Las Vegas Child Support Lawyer Representing Clark County

 According to Nevada law, the parent that has primary physical custody has a right to child support payments.
 Primary physical custody means that the child lives with that parent for at least 60% of the time.
 The other parent, the non-custodial parent, must pay child support.

-A child support attorney will require that you bring any relevant documents with you to your initial interview or subsequent appointments with him or her or the paralegal on the case.
-It is normal to experience some worry when you begin the case, as you are not sure what to expect and the outcome could be disastrous for your family.
-A qualified child support lawyer will reassure you of your position, and help you to become organized and successful in your case.
+A child support lawyers will require that you bring any relevant documents with you to your initial interview or subsequent appointments with him or her or the paralegal on the child support case.
+It is normal to experience some worry when you begin the child support case, as you are not sure what to expect and the outcome could be disastrous for your family.
+A qualified child support lawyer will reassure you of your position, and help you to become organized and successful in your child support case in Las Vegas, Nevada.

-The Hill Law Group is comprised of highly trained, skilled child support lawyers in Las Vegas who handle each case with the personal dedication it deserves.
+The Hill Law Group is comprised of highly trained, skilled child support lawyers in Las Vegas, Nevada, who handle each case with the personal dedication it deserves.
 Our family law firm brings compassion and understanding and works hard to obtain the results that you are looking for from your child support case.
-You can rest assured that your case is in capable hands.
+You can rest assured that your family law case is in capable hands.

 For more information about how we can help you with your child support case, contact us at (702) 781-7222.